TriangleBitDevs/TriangleBitDevs.github.io/_posts/2025-02-12-socratic-seminar-37.md

 We will start with introductions, some basic ground rules, and jump into technical discussions.
 We will cover aspects of the bitcoin protocol, new research developments, recent news, and software developments.

-Please note the meeting location at Mad Science of the Triangle in Cary.
+Please note the meeting location at Fidelity Investments.

 # Announcements